uswds/uswds-site/pages/documentation/getting-started/settings.md

 layout: styleguide
 title: Settings
 category: How to use USWDS
-lead: Theme settings variables control the appearance of USWDS components and the values of USWDS theme tokens.
+lead: USWDS settings variables tell the design system how to build.
 subnav:
 - text: General
   href: '#general'